Privacy & Cybersecurity

 Lieff Cabraser represented a plaintiff in Multi-District Litigation against Samsung, LG, Motorola, HTC, and Carrier IQ alleging that smartphone manufacturers violated privacy laws by installing tracking software, called IQ Agent, on millions of cell phones and other mobile devices that use the Android operating system.
 Without notifying users or obtaining consent, IQ Agent tracks users’ keystrokes, passwords, apps, text messages, photos, videos, and other personal information and transmits this data to cellular carriers.
 In a 96-page order issued in January 2015, U.S. District Court Judge Edward Chen granted in part, and denied in part, defendants’ motion to dismiss.
 Importantly, the Court permitted the core Wiretap Act claim to proceed as well as the claims for violations of the Magnuson-Moss Warranty Act and the California Unfair Competition Law and breach of the common law duty of implied warranty.
 In 2016, the Court granted final approval of a $9 million settlement plus injunctive relief provisions.

 Lieff Cabraser represented individuals who joined LinkedIn’s network and, without their consent or authorization, had their names and likenesses used by LinkedIn to endorse LinkedIn’s services and send repeated emails to their contacts asking that they join LinkedIn.
-On February 16, 2016, the Court granted final approval to a $13 million settlement, one of the largest per-class member settlements ever in a digital privacy class action.
+On February 16, 2016, the Court granted final approval to a $13 million settlement, which at that time was one of the largest per-class member settlements ever in a digital privacy class action.
 In addition to the monetary relief, LinkedIn agreed to make significant changes to Add Connections disclosures and functionality.
 Specifically, LinkedIn revised disclosures to real-time permission screens presented to members using Add Connections, agreed to implement new functionality allowing LinkedIn members to manage their contacts, including viewing and deleting contacts and sending invitations, and to stop reminder emails from being sent if users have sent connection invitations inadvertently.

 Lieff Cabraser served as Plaintiffs’ Co-Lead Counsel in class action litigation against Sony for failing to take reasonable measures to secure the data of its employees from hacking and other attacks.
 As a result, personally identifiable information of thousands of current and former Sony employees and their families was obtained and published on websites across the Internet.
 Among the staggering array of personally identifiable information compromised were medical records, Social Security Numbers, birth dates, personal emails, home addresses, salaries, tax information, employee evaluations, disciplinary actions, criminal background checks, severance packages, and family medical histories.
 The complaint charged that Sony owed a duty to take reasonable steps to secure the data of its employees from hacking.
 Sony allegedly breached this duty by failing to properly invest in adequate IT security, despite having already succumbed to one of the largest data breaches in history only three years ago.
 In October 2015, an $8 million settlement was reached under which Sony agreed to reimburse employees for losses and harm.